junowebservices/mgm-cms/src/pages/event/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: event-post
 title: A beginners’ guide to brewing with Chemex
-date: 2017-01-04T15:04:10.000Z
+date: 2023-01-28T07:05:19.538Z
+description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 featuredpost: false
 featuredimage: /img/chemex.jpg
-description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 tags:
-  - brewing
+  - Talks
-  - chemex
+  - Performance
 ---

 ![chemex](/img/chemex.jpg)